 Twitter API access levels and versions

 Obtain Twitter API

-Tips: For security consideration, Twitter only displays your access token and secret when you first generate it.
-You can revoke or regenerate them at any time, which will invalidate your existing tokens.
+Note: Twitter only displays your access token and secret when you first generate it due to security considerations.
+You may revoke or regenerate them at any time, rendering your existing tokens invalid.